 The Maldives Aggressor provides 80 cubic ft tanks, weight belts and weights, with all tanks equipped with K-valves (American type) and DIN (European) adaptors.
 A limited number of 100 cu ft tanks are available, as is Nitrox for an additional fee.
 A full line of rental gear is also available with prior notification.

-The Maldives Aggressor boasts a complete digital photo facility, including a PC for downloading photos, a large camera table and a strobe charging station.
-The Photo Pro is available for free coaching when using the Maldives Aggressor’s photo equipment rentals or can capture your diving adventure to share with family and friends back home.
+The Maldives Aggressor boasts a complete digital photo facility, including a PC for downloading photos, a large camera table & a strobe charging station.
+The Photo Pro is available for free coaching when using the Maldives Aggressor’s photo equipment rentals or can capture your diving adventure to share with family & friends back home.